Shopify/event_stream_parser/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/Shopify/event_stream_parser.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Read more about contributing [here](https://github.com/Shopify/event_stream_parser/blob/main/CONTRIBUTING.md).

 ## License